IMZihad21/react-articles/20241127_Master_React_API_Management_with_TanStack_React_Query__Best_Practices_&_Examples.md

 ### Fetching Data with `useQuery`

 The `useQuery` hook provides a straightforward way to fetch and cache data.
-Here’s an example of fetching a list of items:
+Hereâ€™s an example of fetching a list of items:

 ```typescript
 import { useQuery } from "@tanstack/react-query";